Student (black man) discussing strategies with his academic advisor (white woman)

 I received an at-risk message from my instructor.
 What should I do?

 Instructors send at-risk messages for a variety of reasons.
-You can view these messages in Navigate.
+You can view these messages in Navigate360.
 If you receive an at-risk message, you should first meet with your class instructor to talk about it.
 Your advisor may follow up with you, as needed.
 If something outside of class is affecting your success in that class, please talk with your advisor(s).

 I am on academic probation.
 What should I do?